Lake Tana Biosphere Reserve: Wildlife

-Socio-Economic Characteristics
+Socioeconomic characteristics

 Out of the 2,031,820 inhabitants of the proposed site, approximately 15,000 are living on the islands of Lake Tana.
 The area includes an array of rural settlements, as well as the city of Bahir Dar, which supports traditional land-use patterns.
 Agriculture (of which most is subsistence farming) forms the backbone of the economy with most of the other sectors (i.e. trade, fishing and tourism) being dependent on its strong backward and forward linkages.
 More than 2 million people live in the Biosphere Reserve with the Amhara people being the most populous in the area.

 The main economic activities are agriculture, fishing, national and international tourism (religious and recreational) and sand mining.
 The enhancement of production and marketing of local products from the proposed biosphere reserve through cooperatives and small scale businesses will be intensified in close collaboration with local tourism services and the hotel sector.
 The Papyrus (Cyperus papyrus) is one of the most economically important wetland species of the Biosphere Reserve and is used inter alia for fuel, as well as for the construction of the unique Tanqua reed boats.

 The area has a unique cultural, historical and aesthetic value with numerous monasteries and churches dating back to the 13th century.
 Culturally, the Biosphere Reserve is very important as it is home to many unique churches and monasteries of the Ethiopian Orthodox Tewahedo Church; some date back to the 13th century.
 These churches and monasteries contain valuable treasures of the Ethiopian Christian faith.